ABOUT COMMISSIONING

 RECEIVING ORDERS

-After you have been unconditionally accepted, the Commissioning Coordinator will work with you and your branch of service to prepare for your commissiong, attendance at summer officer training, and to arrange your military relocation (PCS) to the Bethesda area.
+After you have been unconditionally accepted, the Commissioning Coordinator will work with you and your branch of service to prepare for your commissioning, attendance at summer officer training, and to arrange your military relocation (PCS) to the Bethesda area.
 Once all required commissioning requirements have been met, incoming students will receive orders within 2 weeks of the start of officer training.
 Delays in processing could result in receiving your orders within days of the start of officer training.

 OFFICER TRAINING